 If I retrieve your file from storage, I may charge you for:

-- time spent retrieving the electronic OR paper and electronic file and producing it
+- time spent retrieving the electronic OR paper and electronic file and producing it to you

-to comply with your instructions in relation to the retrieved file
+- reading, correspondence, or other work necessary to comply with your instructions in relation to the retrieved file

 - providing additional copies of any documents